MerjaKreivi/Social-Media-Text-Annotator/readme_Hate_Speech_Annotation_Framework.md

 ### HSstrength
-Hate speech strength category ‘HSstrength’ labels dimension of HS according to rising hate levels – 0, 1, 2, 3, 4, or 5, where
+Hate speech strength category ‘HSstrength’ labels dimension of HS according to rising hate levels:
+<li>    0, 1, 2, 3, 4, and 5,

-subcategories provide an estimate of how hateful, hostile, violent, aggressive, harassing, harmful, abusive, and/or intentional a sample content is.
+where subcategories provide an estimate of how hateful, hostile, violent, aggressive, harassing, harmful, abusive, and/or intentional a sample content is.

 Table.
 Subcategories of hate speech strength level in ‘HSstrength’ category.